Soaring Eagles Play Time – New Circle Time Sessions

 Obin Ni’i (Gitxsan for “I am pregnant”) Prenatal Program

 Obin Ni’i is an 8 week prenatal program facilitated by the Aboriginal Infant Development Consultants of Spirit of the Children.
-Wednesdays on Zoom from 11:00 am to 1:00 pm.
+Fridays on Zoom from 12:00 pm to 2:00 pm.
 Registration required

 Spirit of the Children is providing an infant Massage program to parents and caregivers, and their infants 0-6 months old (pre-crawlers).
 The program is facilitated by an Aboriginal Infant Development Consultant, who is a member of the International Association of Infant Massage.
-Thursday 10:00 am to 11:00 am on Zoom Registration required
+Please check back for updates.
+Registration required

 FASD Parenting Support Group